matildepark/helmit-jekyll-theme/README.md

 ## Usage

-Make some changes to make the content more you:
+Make some changes to make the site more you while you're adding content:

 - Start by configuring the site!
 Go to `_config.yml` and fill in as necessary.
 - Edit the content in `index.html` for the blurbs on the front page.